solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Summary

-In this lab, a new Azure Database for PostgreSQL Flexible Server instance was created, configured some various aspects of it, added a database called `airbnb`, configured a custom maintenance schedule then explored some data using a secondary PG14 instance using pgAdmin.
+In this lab, a new Azure Database for PostgreSQL Flexible Server instance was created, configured some various aspects of it, added a database called `airbnb`, configured a custom maintenance schedule, then explored some data using a secondary PG14 instance using pgAdmin.

 In the next set of labs, several developer and performance features of PostgreSQL will be explored.